 Virtual Reality Exposure Therapy (VRET)

-Using state of the art C2Care therapeutic application and Oculus Quest headset/controllers clients have the opportunity to immerse fully into different environments in seconds without any inconvenience to tackle their anxieties, addictions, body image problems, restless mind and more.
+Using state-of-the-art C2Care therapeutic application and Oculus Quest headset/controllers, clients can immerse fully into different environments in seconds without any inconvenience to tackle their anxieties, addictions, body image problems, restless mind and more.

 The use of Virtual Reality (VR) technology represents an option with the potential to overcome such barriers.
-VR exposure therapy (VRET), also called exposure therapy in virtuo, is based on the very similar rationale of in vivo exposure therapy, however, in VR exposure, phobic stimuli are presented to the patient in VR.
-VR is a computer-generated presentation, which provides input to the user’s sensory system and interacts with the user (also see Diemer et al., 2015).
-Visual VR stimuli are presented via VR glasses (HMD: head mounted display).
+VR exposure therapy (VRET), also called exposure therapy in virtual, is based on a very similar rationale to in vivo exposure therapy; however, in VR exposure, phobic stimuli are presented to the patient in VR.
+VR is a computer-generated presentation that provides input to the user’s sensory system and interacts with the user (Diemer et al., 2015).
+Visual VR stimuli are presented via VR glasses (HMD: head-mounted display).
 Auditory input is applied via loudspeakers or earphones, and tactile, haptic or olfactory stimulation is possible but rarely provided.
 The aim is to replace sensory input from the real world and to create a presence of the user in the virtual world.
-To interact with the user in real time, the VR system collects information about the users’ position and (head) movements via sensors and input devices like a head tracking system or a joystick.
+To interact with the user in real time, the VR system collects information about the user’s position and (head) movements via sensors and input devices like a head tracking system or a joystick.

-German Practice Guideline for anxiety disorders recommends VR exposure on the basis of expert consensus for Specific Phobia if in vivo exposure is not available or possible (Bandelow et al., 2014).
+German Practice Guideline for anxiety disorders recommends VR exposure based on expert consensus for Specific Phobias if in vivo exposure is unavailable or possible (Bandelow et al., 2014).